Jewelry artist finds two halves make more than a hole

 “I also work with sheets of thin wax, filing, cutting and carving, creating a mold which is then put in a kiln.
 You force molten wax into the negative space in the mold, then crack the mold.
 It’s sent to the city, and it’s kind of like magic: I send them waxes and they send back silver and gold.”

 While attending SUNY New Paltz, she moved to Cold Spring and then, six years ago, to Beacon.
 There she has met many other women involved in the arts, including jewelers and metalsmiths.
 “We developed a kind of jeweler version of borrowing a cup of sugar: ‘I need to borrow a cup of flux,’ ” she says.
 (Flux is a paste for soldering.)

 Burke-Smith also teaches metalsmithing, drawing, color theory and fiber design at New Paltz (“I get inspired by my students and by millennials in general.
 I think they get a bad rap.
 They have so much knowledge about what concerns them”), sells her work online and in a few galleries and stores, and does commission work such as wedding rings.

 “I mainly design necklaces, earrings and rings,” she says.
 “Fewer rings, because they’re harder to sell because of the sizing requirement, but I love making them.
 I work mostly in sterling silver and 18K gold, and occasionally in neoprene rubber, Peruvian opal and Tahitian pearls.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.